 We hope the present paper will stimulate further research in the direction of providing an information theoretic basis to finance.

 Acknowledgments

 L.T. thanks The Abdus Salam International Centre for Theoretical Physics (ICTP) for hospitality.
-We thank Edgar Roldán, Gonzalo Manzano for stimulating discussions and comments.
+We thank Edgar Roldán, Gonzalo Manzano, Jean-Philippe Bouchaud, Pierre Carmier and an anonymous referee for stimulating discussions and comments.